 In 3 separate programs from 2008-11, 56 test wells were drilled by private Argentinean group Bolland Minera, SA.
 Well bore logs (porosity, neutron density, etc.), permeability, hydraulic gradient, core sample chemistry, and gravimetric studies were analyzed.
 Substantial values for lithium (“Li“) and potassium (“k“) were observed from surface to a depth of > 500 meters.
 The average Li and k values were approx. 350 mg/L and 6,400 mg/L, respectively.

-Perhaps more important than the exploration grades was the indicative scale of the deposit as reported by the Institute of Mineral Resources for the National University of La Plata In Buenos Aires, Argentina (“INREMI”), which published the report in conjunction with Bolland Minera’s drilling programs: 2.22 Million tonnes (Mt) Li (equal to 11.8 Mt of Lithium Carbonate Equiv.
-“LCE“) – and that projection is based on drilling only ~25% of the property in the basin.
+Perhaps more important than the exploration grades was the indicative scale of the deposit as reported by the Institute of Mineral Resources for the National University of La Plata In Buenos Aires, Argentina (“INREMI”), which published the report in conjunction with Bolland Minera’s drilling programs: 2.22 Million tonnes (Mt) Li (1.8 Mt of Lithium Carbonate Equiv.
+“LCE“) – and that projection was based on drilling only ~25% of the property in the basin.

 The report prepared for Bolland Minera also stated that,